Change come hard in the cycling community

 Sure, grab a fist full of brake and you can lock your wheels.
 No one is disputing that.
 But in reality that simply doesn’t happen, and you can brake in a safe controlled predictable and progressive manner, by gently increasing your pull on the lever, or holding the amount of pull steady or releasing a bit as required.

 To be honest I've only noticed non-progressive braking, "grabbing" if you will, in the wet when the water gets rubbed off after a few revolutions.
 Happens on rim brakes and disk braked motorbikes.
-As I've admitted I've ridden a disc braked push bike, but can't say I've noticed non-progressiveness (if that's a word) on the push bike compared to hydraulic disc braked cars or motorbikes.
+As I've admitted I've never ridden a disc braked push bike, but can't say I've noticed non-progressiveness (if that's a word) on the push bike compared to hydraulic disc braked cars or motorbikes.
 Maybe it's just something I naturally compensate for or doesn't matter to me much.

 More stoppiness in the wet I do appreciate though!